-Never a frequent cinema goer in his youth, Godard was introduced to film through the essays and academia exposed to him by the bourgeois intellectuals his well-connected family would socially surround.
-Throughout the 1950s he became one of the most popular writers for the famous magazine Cahiers du Cinéma, an influential publication that popularised schools of thought such as the “auteur theory”, praising and evaluating the role of the director in the American films of the 1940s and the French films of the pre-war era.
-His fellow writers for the magazine, and close friends in Paris’ Latin Quarter, included François Truffaut, Jacques Rivette, Éric Rohmer, and Claude Chabrol; all canonised names in their own right, though none went onto the level of fame and acclaim that has accompanied Jean-Luc Godard ever since making his first foray into feature filmmaking: Breathless (À bout de souffle).
+Never a frequent cinema-goer in his youth, Godard was introduced to film through the essays and academia exposed to him by the bourgeois intellectuals his well-connected family would socially surround him.
+Throughout the 1950s, he became one of the most popular writers for the famous magazine Cahiers du Cinéma, an influential publication that popularised schools of thought such as the “auteur theory”, praising and evaluating the role of the director in the American films of the 1940s and the French films of the pre-war era.
+His fellow writers for the magazine, and close friends in Paris’ Latin Quarter, included François Truffaut, Jacques Rivette, Éric Rohmer, and Claude Chabrol; all canonized names in their own right, though none went onto the level of fame and acclaim that has accompanied Jean-Luc Godard ever since making his first foray into feature filmmaking: Breathless (À bout de souffle).

 Related To Jean-Luc Godard: Godard: Our Revolutionary

-Though Breathless was not the first French New Wave film (Chabrol and Truffaut had directed their celebrated debuts the year prior, and some have claimed Louis Malle’s Elevator to the Gallows and Jean Rouch’s Moi, Un Noir, both 1958, to be prototypical New Wave films) it was the one that established the underground cine-clubs of Paris as the new home for the most exciting voices in world cinema.
-The film was seen by over two million French viewers upon its release in March 1960, and its stature among critics and filmmakers alike only grows larger as the years pass.
-Now, Breathless is considered a masterpiece as untouchable as those of the directors the director gushed over in his days of criticism, and as a turning point in both the career of Jean-Luc Godard and film history.
+Though Breathless was not the first French New Wave film (Chabrol and Truffaut had directed their celebrated debuts the year prior, and some have claimed Louis Malle’s Elevator to the Gallows and Jean Rouch’s Moi, Un Noir, both 1958, to be prototypical New Wave films), it was the one that established the underground cine-clubs of Paris as the new home for the most exciting voices in world cinema.
+Over two million French viewers saw the film upon its release in March 1960, and its stature among critics and filmmakers alike only grows larger as the years pass.
+Now, Breathless is considered a masterpiece as untouchable as those of the directors the director gushed over in his days of criticism and as a turning point in both the career of Jean-Luc Godard and film history.

 Like many of Godard’s earliest films, Breathless is perhaps best viewed through the looking glass of history and cultural significance.
-The cinema he rallied against in his erudite and often brutal Cahiers du Cinéma essays was that of a patriotic French identity, and the state-imposed American films ceding them in box office popularity, both of which are funnelled into and then distorted by the burgeoning voice of a young auteur with a point to prove and a society to rebel.
-One filmmaker that Godard did praise, however, was Howard Hawks (dubbing him “the great American artist) and the influence of his film The Big Sleep (1946) and of course Michael Curtiz’ Casablanca (1942) are evident from the off, forming the blueprint from which Godard expands and develops a style of clarity and deliberate contradiction.
+The cinema he rallied against in his erudite and often brutal Cahiers du Cinéma essays was that of patriotic French identity and the state-imposed American films ceding them in box office popularity, both of which are funneled into and then distorted by the burgeoning voice of a young auteur with a point to prove and a society to rebel.
+One filmmaker that Godard did praise, however, was Howard Hawks (dubbing him “the great American artist), and the influence of his film The Big Sleep (1946) and, of course, Michael Curtiz’s Casablanca (1942) is evident from the off, forming the blueprint from which Godard expands and develops a style of clarity and deliberate contradiction.

 In a similar way, Godard’s emphasis in Contempt appears to be something beyond a straight adaptation of Alberto Moravia’s popular existentialist novel Il disprezzo; though the plot is somewhat adhered to, more attention is placed on the gorgeous tracking shots and long takes chronicling the external bombast and inner inanity of the movie industry.
-It is a wonderful work of metatextual fiction, and one that is buoyed by a joyous sense of collaboration behind the scenes.
-Lang’s role grabs the headlines, but fellow New Wave filmmakers Luc Moullet and Jacques Rouzier were hired for the crew, both Godard and Coutard take turns in front of the camera, and the project was bankrolled by legendary Italian producer Carlo Ponti.
-By all means, Contempt is one of the great films about filmmaking, but not one drenched in the glamour nor messaging that such a prestigious title may suggest.
+It is a wonderful work of metatextual fiction and one that is buoyed by a joyous sense of collaboration behind the scenes.
+Lang’s role grabs the headlines, but fellow New Wave filmmakers Luc Moullet and Jacques Rouzier were hired for the crew; both Godard and Coutard take turns in front of the camera, and legendary Italian producer Carlo Ponti bankrolled the project.
+By all means, Contempt is one of the great films about filmmaking, but not one drenched in the glamour or messaging that such a prestigious title may suggest.

 Perhaps Ponti’s greatest contribution to the film was the suggestion of Bardot in the role of Camille, the complacent and intelligent wife of protagonist Paul.
 The model and actor’s employment was largely based on her famous good looks, but she ultimately adds a humane touch to a film of daunting intellectual prowess.

-Related To Jean-Luc Godard: Video Essay in Godard’s Alphaville (1965)
+Watch Video Essay on Jean-Luc Godard’s Alphaville (1965)

-Across Godard’s career he has collaborated frequently with several cinematographers, editors, co-directors, screenwriters and actors, the most famous of these collaborators being the late Anna Karina The actress, writer and singer was Godard’s wife for a four year period between 1961 and 1965, during which they made seven films together, the first of which being the underwhelming Algerian war drama Le Petit Soldat (filmed in 1961, but delayed until 1963), and the last of which being the trans-Atlantic romp Made in U.S.A.
+Throughout Godard’s career, he has collaborated frequently with several cinematographers, editors, co-directors, screenwriters, and actors, the most famous of these collaborators being the late Anna Karina, The actress, writer, and singer who was Godard’s wife for a four-year period between 1961 and 1965, during which they made seven films together, the first of which being the underwhelming Algerian war drama Le Petit Soldat (filmed in 1961, but delayed until 1963), and the last of which being the trans-Atlantic romp Made in U.S.A.
 (1966) in a body of work once described as “the most influential in the history of cinema” by Filmmaker magazine.
 Of these films, two have been included here.

 Stream “Contempt” BY Jean-Luc Godard on Netflix France Library

-The first, A Woman is a Woman (Une Femme est une femme) was just the second Jean-Luc Godard film to be released, but already demonstrates filmmaker at ease with his own abilities, yet not afraid to innovate or be led astray from his comfort zone.
-It is a true exercise in cinematic stylistics, bamboozling the audience with impromptu song numbers, and tying them back in through a gripping love triangle, whose members forever break the fourth wall to tell the audience just how they feel.
-In fact, such is the film’s brazen confidence and intertextual power that at one point a character declares the very film he’s starring in a masterpiece, before sitting down to watch himself in Breathless on the television.
+The first, A Woman is a Woman (Une Femme est une femme), was just the second Jean-Luc Godard film to be released, but it already demonstrates the filmmaker is at ease with his own abilities, yet not afraid to innovate or be led astray from his comfort zone.
+It is a true exercise in cinematic stylistics, bamboozling the audience with impromptu song numbers and tying them back in through a gripping love triangle, whose members forever break the fourth wall to tell the audience just how they feel.
+In fact, such is the film’s brazen confidence and intertextual power that at one point, a character declares the very film he’s starring in a masterpiece before sitting down to watch himself in Breathless on the television.

 Related To Jean-Luc Godard: Pierrot Le Fou: An Internal Conflict